A quick guide to LINQ with examples

 For objects, the default value would be a null

 reference.
-And we know what happens when we try to access a property or method on a null
+And do you know what happens when we try to access a property or method on a null

 To make sure we always have a non-nullable result when working with FirstOrDefault()

-, we can use the the DefaultIfEmpty method.
+, let’s use the the DefaultIfEmpty method.
 It returns a new collection with a default value if the input collection is empty.

 var worst = movies.Where(movie => movie.Rating < 2)